Primary polydipsia: Patient profiles

 Psychogenic polydipsia is found in patients with mental illnesses, most commonly schizophrenia, but also anxiety disorders and rarely affective disorders, anorexia nervosa and personality disorders.
 PPD occurs in between 6% and 20% of psychiatric inpatients.
 It may also be found in people with developmental disorders, such as those with autism.
 While psychogenic polydipsia is usually not seen outside the population of those with serious mental disorders, it may occasionally be found among others in the absence of psychosis, although there is no existent research to document this other than anecdotal observations.
 Such persons typically prefer to possess bottled water that is ice-cold, consume water and other fluids at excessive levels.
 However, a preference for ice-cold water is also seen in diabetes insipidus.

 Treatment

 Treatment for psychogenic polydipsia depends on severity and may involve behavioural and pharmacological modalities.

 Acute hyponatraemia

-If the patient presents with acute hyponatraemia (overhydration) caused by psychogenic polydipsia, treatment usually involves administration of intravenous hypertonic (3%) saline until the serum sodium levels stabilise to within a normal range, even if the patient becomes asymptomatic.
+If the patient presents with acute hyponatraemia (low sodium levels due to overhydration) caused by psychogenic polydipsia, treatment usually involves administration of intravenous hypertonic (3%) saline until the serum sodium levels stabilise to within a normal range, even if the patient becomes asymptomatic.